Meet our Therapy Team

 Her license can be verified on this website: https://elicense.ohio.gov.

-Sarah Lewis, LSW
+Sarah Rivers, LSW

 Sarah is a licensed social worker, who has been in the field for two years.
 She completed her bachelor’s degree at Mount Vernon Nazarene University.
 And is currently enrolled at Indiana Wesleyan University in the master’s program.
 Her approach to therapy is client centered, strength based, and trauma informed.
 Sarah uses several tools learned through the practices of CBT, Psycho-education, mindfulness etc. for her work with children and adults.
 Through her practices with children and adults, Sarah has experience in several concerns that clients may face, such as, addiction, life transitions, mood disorders among others.